Saba Capital Management, L.P. Acquires Stake in PIMCO Energy & T

 Overview of the Traded Stock: PIMCO Energy & Tactical Credit Opportunities

-PIMCO Energy & Tactical Credit Opportunities (NRGX, Financial), a non-diversified, limited term closed-end management investment company based in the USA, seeks to provide high current income and total return.
-The company operates in a single segment and has a market capitalization of $764.490 million.
-As of the date of this article, the stock's current price is $17.1, with a PE percentage of 5.08.
-However, due to insufficient data, the GF valuation of the stock cannot be evaluated.
+PIMCO Energy & Tactical Credit Opportunities (NRGX, Financial) is a non-diversified, limited term closed-end management investment company based in the USA.
+The company's primary investment objective is to seek total return, with a secondary objective to provide high current income.
+As of 2023-08-25, the company has a market cap of $761.808 million and a PE Percentage of 5.06.
+However, due to insufficient data, the GF Valuation of the stock cannot be evaluated.

-The stock's GF Score is 36/100, indicating poor future performance potential.
-Its Financial Strength is ranked 3/10, Profitability Rank is 1/10, and Growth Rank is 0/10.
-The stock's Piotroski F-Score is 2, indicating poor business operations.
-The Altman Z score is 0.00, suggesting potential bankruptcy risk.
+NRGX has a GF Score of 36/100, indicating a poor future performance potential.
+The company's Financial Strength is ranked 3/10, while its Profitability Rank is 1/10.
+The company's Growth Rank is 0/10, indicating no growth.
+However, the company's Momentum Rank is 10/10, suggesting strong momentum.

 Conclusion